US Fed cuts key interest rate to 'insure' against global uncertainties

 TUNING OUT POLITICAL PRESSURE

-Trump, whose aggressive trade policies have thrown a wrench into the world economy and complicated the Fed's carefully laid plans, will certainly welcome the rate cut and likely call for more, as he has been doing for months.
+Trump's aggressive trade policies, and his conflict with China in particular, have thrown a wrench into the world economy and complicated the Fed's carefully laid plans.

+On Wednesday, he welcomed the end of QT but said: "As usual, Powell let us down."

+"What the market wanted to hear from Jay Powell and the Federal Reserve was that this was the beginning of a lengthy and aggressive rate-cutting cycle which would keep pace with China, the European Union and other countries around the world," Trump tweeted.

+"We are winning anyway but I am certainly not getting much help from the Federal Reserve!"

-Powell again made an effort to dismiss fears that central bankers are swayed by outside pressure, saying policy is "going to depend on the evolving data and the evolving risk picture."
+Powell also on Wednesday again dismissed fears that central bankers are swayed by outside pressure on the independent Fed, saying policy is "going to depend on the evolving data and the evolving risk picture."

 "We never take into account political considerations.
 There's no place in our discussions for that," he said.

-Despite speculation that the rate cut in December was a mistake and a move to defy Trump, Powell insisted, "We don't conduct monetary policy in order to prove our independence.
-We conduct it in order to move as close as possible to our statutory goals.
-That's what we're always going to do."
+And despite speculation that the last rate increase in December was a move to defy Trump, Powell insisted: "We don't conduct monetary policy in order to prove our independence."

-While the committee continues to expect sustained economic expansion and gradually rising inflation to the Fed's two per cent target, "uncertainties about this outlook remain."
+While the committee continues to expect sustained economic expansion and gradually rising inflation to the Fed's 2 per cent target, "uncertainties about this outlook remain".

-The statement recognised that the "labour market remains strong and that economic activity has been rising at a moderate rate."

 In fact, with unemployment at 3.7 per cent, near the lowest point in 50 years, and average job creation in the first half of this year at 172,000 a month - slower than the 223,000 in all of 2018, but still solid - some economists see little need for the Fed to provide additional stimulus.

-Others see concerns on the horizon: a slowdown in China's growth, the European Union on the brink of an unknown Brexit outcome, added to a drop off in US business investment and rising corporate debt levels.
-They say the Fed is right to retreat for now.

-"The Fed is focused on inflation, and for good reason," Canaccord Genuity chief equity strategist Tony Dwyer said in an analysis.
-"The Fed has spent decades worried about higher inflation" but inflation is the "monster that hasn't come."

-However, economist Joel Naroff disagreed, saying "the data don't point to a faltering economy only a moderating one."
+Economist Joel Naroff said: "The data don't point to a faltering economy only a moderating one."

 "Where we go from here, though, is the real question and, given the rapidity with which Whiplash Jay changes direction, I have little idea what the next move will be," Naroff said in a research note.